jiniljeil/jiniljeil/README.md

   - Problem Solving
     - [Baekjoon](https://www.acmicpc.net/user/hello_world1)

-### The stupidest and ugliest excuse of all is an excuse for the "I don't have time." - Edison

 <!--
 **jiniljeil/jiniljeil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.